lroche/cvs2git/README.md

 # How to retrieve hg conversion ?

-At the end of process, the script launchs a bash session to allow to check the result, here from the example you can get the a2ps-hg directory by using `docker cp` command :
+At the end of process, the script launchs a bash session to allow to check the result, here from the example you can get the a2ps-git directory by using `docker cp` command :

-    docker cp <containerId>:/work/a2ps/a2ps-hg .
+    docker cp <containerId>:/work/a2ps/a2ps-git .

-You can also use a bind mount volume during your run:
+Better way can be to use a bind mount volume during your run:

     docker run [-it] -v ~/gitconversion/a2ps:/work/a2ps lroche/cvs2git a2ps cvs.savannah.gnu.org